Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Search strategy for at the muon collider

-As discussed in the previous sections, $\widetilde{R}^{\pm 2/3}_2$ can mediate a $t$-channel dijet production process in a muon collider.
-The cross section for this process scales with the fourth power of the coupling, i.e. $\sigma \propto Y_{12}^4$.
-Note that $\widetilde{R}^{\mp 1/3}_2$ does not contribute to this process as it does not couple with a muon and a light quark.
-We list the relevant SM background processes below. \begin{enumerate} \item Dijet Production: This background arises from the production of dijets in the final state through a $s$-channel mediated $\gamma$ or $Z$ boson. \item Single gauge boson production ($V+X$): This category includes SM gauge boson production along with dijet/two charged leptons/two SM neutrinos or one SM neutrino and one lepton.
+As discussed in the previous sections, $\widetilde{R}^{2/3}_2$ can mediate a $t$-channel dijet production process at a muon collider.
+The cross-section for this process scales with the fourth power of the coupling, i.e. $\sigma \propto Y_{12}^4$.
+Note that $\widetilde{R}^{-1/3}_2$ does not contribute to this process as it does not couple to a muon and a light quark.
+We list the relevant SM background processes below:

+\begin{enumerate} \item Dijet Production: This background arises from the production of dijets in the final-state through an $s$-channel mediated $\gamma$ or $Z$ boson. \item Single gauge boson production ($V+X$): This category includes SM gauge boson production along with dijet/two charged leptons/two SM neutrinos or one SM neutrino and one lepton.
 The produced gauge boson decaying to jets can mimic the dijet topology.
 The relevant backgrounds of this type are $ W_h \ell \nu_{\ell},\ Z_h \ell \ell, \ Z_h \nu_{\ell} \bar{\nu}_{\ell} \ $.
-Here, the subscripts $h$ and $\ell$ indicate the hadronic ($W/Z\rightarrow j j$) and leptonic decay ($W\rightarrow \ell \nu_\ell$ or $Z\rightarrow \ell^- \ell^+$) modes of the gauge bosons.
+While generating these backgrounds, we add an invariant mass ($m_{\ell \ell}/m_{\ell \nu}$) cut on dileptons to ensure that these backgrounds are not arising from diboson background.
+Here, the subscripts $h$ indicate the hadronic ($W/Z\rightarrow j j$) decay modes of the gauge bosons.
 Implementing a lepton-veto can substantially reduce this background.

 \item Diboson production ($VV$): This category includes various SM diboson production channels whose decay products can mimic the dijet topology.
 The relevant diboson backgrounds are $W_h W_{\ell}, Z_\ell Z_{h}$ and $Z_h Z_h$.
-Implementing a lepton-veto can substantially reduce this background.
+Here, $\ell$ denotes the leptonic decay ($W\rightarrow \ell \nu_\ell$ or $Z\rightarrow \ell^- \ell^+$) modes of the gauge bosons.
+Similarly, implementing a lepton-veto can substantially reduce this background.